New pope urges Church to return to its Gospel roots

 "We can walk all we want, we can build many things, but if we don't proclaim Jesus Christ, something is wrong.
 We would become a compassionate NGO and not a Church which is the bride of Christ," he said, speaking in Italian without notes.

-The first non-European pope in 1,300 years, Bergoglio's initial steps suggested he would bring a new style to the papacy, favoring humility and simplicity over pomp, grandeur and ambition among its top officials.
+The first non-European pope in 1,300 years, Bergoglio's initial steps suggested he would bring a new style to the papacy, favouring humility and simplicity over pomp, grandeur and ambition among its top officials.

 Whereas his predecessor, Pope Benedict, delivered his first homily in Latin, laying out his broad vision for the Church, Francis adopted the tone of parish priest, focusing on faith.